nualagr/dargan-health-foods/README.md

   - [Unsplash](https://www.unsplash.com).
 Used to source the non-product site images.
   - [Vecteezy](https://www.vecteezy.com).
 Used to source the site logo, banner offer image and the custom 404 and 500 page backgrounds.
   - [WebFormatter](https://webformatter.com/).
 Used to format the CSS, JavaScript and HTML files before submission.
   - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator).
-Used to validate the CSS file.
+Used to validate the CSS files.
   - [W3C HTML Validation Service](https://validator.w3.org/).
 Used to validate the HTML files.

 - Frameworks